 As well as the academic requirements above, you must live permanently in the UK and meet at least one of the following:

-- Your permanent address is in a neighborhood with low progression to higher education (we use the OfS postcode checker).
+- Your permanent address is in a neighbourhood with low progression to higher education (we use the OfS postcode checker).

 - You attended a school which achieved less than the national average of five A*-C, 9-4 passes (including English and Maths) at GCSE or attainment score 8 at GCSE.
 We use the All England State funded attainment 8 score, excluding applicants from selective and/or independent schools.

 - You grew up in public care.